filipematias23/cleanRfield/README.md

 ## [cleanRfield](https://github.com/filipematias23/cleanRfield): A tool for cleaning and filtering data spatial points from crop yield maps in [R](https://www.r-project.org).

 > This package is a compilation of functions to clean and filter observations from yield monitors or other agricultural spatial point data.
-Yield monitors are prone to error, and filtering the observations or removing observations from near field boundaries can improve estimates of whole-field yield, combine speed, grain moisture, or other parameters.
-In this package, users can easily select filters thresholding for one or more traits and prepare a smaller dataset to make decisions.
+Yield monitors are prone to error, and filtering the observations or removing observations from near field boundaries can improve estimates of whole-field yield, combine speed, grain moisture, or other parameters of interest.
+In this package, users can easily select filters for one or more traits and prepare a smaller dataset to make decisions.

 > This tutorial assumes that readers have a basic understanding of spatial data, including projections and coordinate reference systems.
-If you need a refresher on this topic, we recommend reading [this quick blog post for deciding between projected and unprojected data](https://spatiallychallenged.com/2018/11/01/selecting-a-projection-for-spatial-analysis/) and [this post for understanding the basics of coordinate reference systems](https://spatiallychallenged.com/2018/11/05/epsg-numbers-and-coordinate-reference-systems/).
+If you need a refresher on this topic, we recommend reading [this blog post for deciding between projected and unprojected data](https://spatiallychallenged.com/2018/11/01/selecting-a-projection-for-spatial-analysis/) and [this post for understanding the basics of coordinate reference systems](https://spatiallychallenged.com/2018/11/05/epsg-numbers-and-coordinate-reference-systems/).

 <p align="center">
   <img src="https://raw.githubusercontent.com/filipematias23/images/master/readme/CleanRField_large.jpg" width="40%" height="40%">